Shahnawaz-Muhammad/Shahnawaz-Muhammad/README.md

 # Hello, I'm Muhammad Shahnawaz! 👋

 ## About Me
-I'm a passionate Fullstack Developer based in Pakistan.
+I'm a passionate Fullstack Developer based in Islamabad, Pakistan.
 I love coding and enjoy exploring new technologies.

 ## Technologies I'm Working On
 - **Programming Languages:**